AccelByte/accelbyte-csharp-sdk/README.md

 - [0.23.x to 0.24.0](docs/migration-guides/migration-guide-v0.23-to-v0.24.md)

 ## Documentation
-Reference about AccelByte service endpoints and their corresponding SDK API is available in [docs/operations](docs/operations) directory.
+Reference about AccelByte Gaming Services endpoints and their corresponding SDK API is available in [docs/operations](docs/operations) directory.

 Sample app documentations are available in the [docs/samples](docs/samples/) directory.

-For documentation about AccelByte services and SDK, see [docs.accelbyte.io](https://docs.accelbyte.io/)
+For documentation about AccelByte Gaming Services and SDK, see [docs.accelbyte.io](https://docs.accelbyte.io/)